prsmr/prsmr/README.md

 ### Hi there 👋

-I am Dr. Ohm, an electrical engineer interested in programming.
+I am Dr. Ohm, a German electrical engineer working as a planner in technical building services and interested in programming, mainly in python.

-You can find me on <a rel="me" href="https://drohm.eu/@drohm">Mastodon</a>
+You can find me also on <a rel="me" href="https://drohm.eu/@drohm">Mastodon</a>

 <!--
 **drohmd/drohmd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.